 Twiddling your thumbs and looking for a project to dive into?

-Do you love to travel enough to make it your full-time job?
+Do you love your hobby or passion enough to make it your full-time job?

-Spoiler alert – this means working a 40+ hour week creating content while at your home base, constantly taking notes on the road, planning photography and video, keeping up to date with technical aspects of running an online business, constantly fighting algorithm changes but…
+Spoiler alert – this means working a 40+ hour week creating content while at your home base, constantly taking notes, planning photography and video, keeping up to date with technical aspects of running an online business, constantly fighting algorithm changes but…

 It’s the best job ever.